John Moffitt (American football): Denver Broncos

 On August 20, 2013, Moffitt was traded to the Denver Broncos in exchange for defensive tackle Sealver Siliga.
 Moffitt retired from the NFL on November 5, 2013.
 He stated that he was unhappy, and did not want to risk his health for money.
 He was not on the roster when the Broncos made the Super Bowl, the game in which they lost to his former team, the Seahawks.
 Moffitt said during his retirement that he didn't care about the upcoming Super Bowl anyway.

 Philadelphia Eagles

 Moffitt signed a one-year deal with the Eagles on June 29, 2015.
 He was cut by the Eagles on September 4, 2015.

 Personal life

-During his time with the Seahawks, Moffitt had several run-ins at Bellevue Square, Lincoln Square and the Eastside’s other Kemper Properties, from which Moffitt was banned in early 2012.
-After the ban, he was arrested on June 14, 2012, for allegedly urinating on a parked car near Bellevue Square mall, and was caught trespassing again that August at Lincoln Square’s Paddy Coyne’s bar.
-Moffitt was also charged with drug possession and battery in 2014.
+Moffitt, known for his personality and comedic approach to life outside the game hosted radio throughout his collegiate and professional career, appearing on numerous broadcasts as a guest and host including ESPN, KJR (Seattle) and others.
+Moffitt currently owns a chain of health food cafes in Connecticut.